 Without any doubt, the possibilities of forming interregional capital flows also allowed for the potential of meeting the credit needs of what we might call the big censos market.
-Thanks to these capital flows, large corporations - cities, mayorazgos, etc., - and, gradually, important merchants who needed large amounts of money could take out very substantial loans and reduce the costs of a small local market, which in principle could lead to a multiplication of small censos with high transaction costs.
+Thanks to these capital flows, large corporations --- cities, mayorazgos, etc. --- and little by little big merchants who needed large amounts of money could take out very big loans and reduce the costs of a small local market, which in principle could lead to a multiplication of small censos with high transaction costs.
 This type of activity was not new.
-Since the 16th century, important merchants had used this type of credit - first as loans in the form of obligations that were consolidated as censos on the mayorazgos.
-The interesting thing for us here is how consortia formed through religious orders, which in turn reduced transaction costs, were able to carry out that same function.
+Since the sixteenth century, the great merchants had made this type of credit --- first as loans in the form of obligations that were consolidated as censos on the mayorazgos.
+The interesting thing for us here is how consortia formed through religious orders, which in turn reduced transaction costs, could carry out that same function.